 5. Balboa Park Casa Del Prado

 Right next to the Spanish Village Art Center, make your way to the Casa Del Prado Building.
 This is such a cool-looking Spanish Architecture building making it a perfect addition to the Instagrammable places in San Diego.

 I would also recommend getting there early to avoid car traffic and having a wide-angle lens to get the building in the photo.

 6. Lily Pond at Balboa Park

-Another one of top Instagrammable places in San Diego is the Lily Pond at Balboa Park.
+Another one of the top Instagrammable places in San Diego is the Lily Pond at Balboa Park.
 It’s becoming a reoccurring theme that Balboa Park has so many photo-worthy spots!
-The Lily Pond in particular is one of my all-time favorites in Balboa Park!
+The Lily Pond, in particular, is one of my all-time favorites in Balboa Park!